hbbit-dev/chimeraos-ROG-Ally-tricks/installing_custom_6.5.0_kernel.md

 ## Introduction:
 There are several kernel's created for the ROG Ally, I (@bactaholic) have personally 6.5.0 to be the most stable at the time of writing this (9/20/23).
-This guide serves as an installation guide for [@NeroReflex](https://github.com/NeroReflex) custom 6.5.0 kernel.The majority of this guide is from a different gist originally, portions of which are outdated/conflict with other guides in this repository.
+This guide serves as an installation guide for [@NeroReflex](https://github.com/NeroReflex) custom 6.5.0 kernel, and also includes the commands needed to downgrade back to 6.4.7 if needed.
+The majority of this guide is from a different gist originally, portions of which are outdated/conflict with other guides in this repository.
 You can find the original gist from [@NeroReflex](https://github.com/NeroReflex) [here](https://gist.github.com/NeroReflex/e546ca365b86d3ef226ea4a085bfae43)

 ## Get DKMS
 For dkms to work you will need base-devel as well as dkms itself.